 I’ve been involved in English language teaching since 1992, and I’m now employed full-time at a business college in Germany, where I’m responsible for business-related English courses on the undergraduate programmes.
 Before this, I had a similar position in Milan, Italy.

 Some years ago I founded and ran my own business – a British Council accredited private language school based in England – so I’ve also had some experience of running a company.
 And I also train corporate clients, usually on a one-to-one basis, when invited to so.

-I’ve worked for the British Council on a freelance basis developing online courses aimed at helping non-native speaker English teachers around world improve both their English and teaching skills
+I’ve worked for the British Council on a freelance basis developing online courses aimed at helping non-native speaker English teachers around the world improve both their English and their teaching skills

 From 2009 to 2012 I was the Web Coordinator on the IATEFL BESIG Committee with overall responsibility for the Special Interest Group’s online presence.
 Apart from its website, which I helped design and build, I set up and managed a wide range of social media and introduced regular online professional development workshops which have become an integral part of the SIG’s contribution to the teaching community.